RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/SixDoFGridDockMover.md

 **User-selected residues ideally form a 90**°** angle.** In this model system, the dark grey helix will be docked within the green region of the light grey protein.
 The three colored spheres (blue, yellow, raspberry) represent the location of the three user-selected residues within the proteins (top) and the subsequent coordinate system (bottom). _Left_: The user selects 3 residues that form a 90° angle with res_2a (yellow) as the vertex. _Center_: The 3 residues form a 110° angle, which is acceptable but not ideal as Axis 2 does not align well with res_2b. _Right_: The 3 residues form a 50° angle, which is non-ideal and will cause the mover to exit unless the degree_check option is turned off by the user.
 Note that although an orthogonal coordinate system will be generated in every case, the user will have a more accurate intuition of the coordinate system, specifically Axis 2, if the selected residues form a 90° angle.

-## Search space dimensions for all six degrees of freedom {#search-space-dimensions-for-all-six-degrees-of-freedom}
+## Search space dimensions for all six degrees of freedom

 This mover utilizes the basic six DoFs: translation and rotation around three axes.
 To run the mover, the user must provide **either** a user-specified range **or** a list of values for **each** DoF.
 When using the **range option**, the user provides a comma-separated list of the minimum, maximum, and step-size (in that order).
 In example, if the user provides [2, 8, 1], the mover will return the following search space: [2, 3, 4, 5, 6, 7, 8].